 Introduction to disciplines in the humanities, including visual art, music, philosophy, literature, and performing arts.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-HUM 2010 Origins of the Western World
+HUM 2010 Origins of the Western World Prerequisite: HUM 2000.

 Developments in the fine arts and philosophy from the ancient world through the Middle Ages.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-HUM 2020 Achievements of the Modern Western
+HUM 2020 Achievements of the Modern Western World